MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-oceh/oceh-monitor-real-time-customer-sentiment-sessions.md

 [!include[cc-beta-prerelease-disclaimer](../../../includes/cc-beta-prerelease-disclaimer.md)]

 As an agent, while you interact with your customers, you want to know their satisfaction levels in real-time.
 The analysis of the customer's satisfaction helps you understand the problem level and take a course of action to solve the problem.
-In Omnichannel for Customer Service, as an agent, you can see the customer's satisfaction levels instantly while you communicate with the customer.
+In Omnichannel for Customer Service, you can see the customer's satisfaction levels instantly while you communicate with the customer.

 ## Understand real-time customer sentiment